 Occupation: Financial Director and Owner

-Susan was born in 1962 in Leith, Edinburgh and lived with her parents, brother and sister in Leith until she married Andrew in 1986 and moved to Orkney.
-Having four children, Susan certainly had her hands full but she still kept involved with Banks Sea Farms by looking after the finances.
+Susan was born in 1962 in Leith, Edinburgh, and lived there with her parents, brother and sister until she married Andrew in 1986 and moved to Orkney.
+Having four children, Susan certainly had her hands full, while also managing the finances for Banks Sea Farms.
 Since Pentland Ferries was established, Susan has taken the lead role in the company finances, working from an office in the family home.
-More recently she has also been carrying out Grandma duties looking after Sara, their first grandchild, a few days a week.

 Kathryn, the eldest of Andrew and Susan’s children, was born in 1988 and lived in the family home in St. Margaret’s Hope until 2009 when she moved to Kirkwall.
-She has worked in the company since she was 13 starting as a part time Customer Services Assistant and once she turned 16 she worked on the ship in the summer as a Steward.
-After leaving school she worked full time as a Purser before moving to the office in 2009 to work as the Office Manager.
-She is currently the Designated Person Ashore and Company Security Officer.
-Kathryn lives with her husband Michael and they have one child together, Sara, who was born in 2015.
+She has worked in the company since she was 13 starting as a part time Customer Services Assistant and, when she turned 16, she joined the ship in the summer as a Steward.
+After leaving school she worked full time as a Purser before moving to the office in 2009 to take up the role of Office Manager.
+She is currently the Designated Person Ashore and Deputy Company Security Officer.
+Kathryn continues to live in Kirkwall with her husband Michael and daughter, Sara, who was born in 2015.

 Laura, the second eldest daughter, was born in 1989 and moved to Edinburgh in 2007 to complete a Biological Science degree at Heriot Watt University.
-Like Kathryn, Laura also worked in the family business as a Customer Services Assistant from the age of 13, at weekends and in the summer.
-In 2011 Laura graduated with Honours and started working immediately at the Western General Hospital as a technician in one of their genetics department.
+Like Kathryn, Laura worked in the family business as a Customer Services Assistant from the age of 13, at weekends and in the summer.
+In 2011 Laura graduated with Honours and started work immediately at the Western General Hospital as a technician in genetics.

 David, Andrew and Susan’s only son, was born in 1992 and lived in the family home until he moved to Toab, Orkney in 2015 with his fiancée Louise.
 After he left school David worked on the company ships as a Deck Trainee.
 Having completed some work experience at a local bodyshop garage in school he was offered a full time job in March 2009.
 In 2013 he decided to leave his job at the garage to work for the family business again and now works full time with Andrew in St. Margaret’s Hope.
 Louise also works in the company as an Admin Assistant.

 Jenni, the youngest of the family, was born in 1993 and has also worked in the business from a young age as Customer Services.
-After 6th year she attended Orkney College to do an HNC in Business before returning to work as an Admin Assistant at Pentland Ferries.
-Jenni got a part-time job at the Pickaquoy Centre as Customer Services before being offered a promotion to maternity cover at the Pickaquoy Centre as a Personal Assistant to the Management Team.
-In 2015 when her contract ended Jenni came to work back at Pentland Ferries as a General Manager.
-Jenni now lives in Stenness, Orkney with her husband Calvin who also works alongside Andrew and David in St Margaret’s Hope.
+After sixth year she attended Orkney College to do an HNC in Business before returning to work as an Admin Assistant at Pentland Ferries.
+Jenni worked part-time in Customer Services at the Pickaquoy Centre, before being offered a promotion to Personal Assistant (maternity cover) to the Management Team.
+In 2015, when her contract ended, she returned to Pentland Ferries as General Manager.
+Jenni now lives in Stenness with her husband Calvin and their daughter Jess who was born in 2019.